christineschottmueller/x-marsh/docs/chapter_03/03_x_marsh_model.rst

 This metric assumes monotonic system dynamics and relatively stable input conditions, providing a coarse yet insightful measure of temporal proximity to critical thresholds for all modeled states.
 Those, for which the critical year ($c_y$) is greater than 2100, the **Estimated Critical Year** is used as a criterion for the assignment to classes reflecting marsh vulnerability to drowning:

 .. math ::

 	\text{est}_{CY}:= c_y + \text{est}_{\text{time}}

- is used as a criterion for the assignment to classes reflecting marsh vulnerability to drowning.
 .. code:: ipython3

 	from marsh_accretion_model import marsh_elevation_model